is a Human Powered Eco-Tour business located within Picayune Strand

 suspicious residents, fugitives and recreationists of all kinds knew

 Sonja and her tireless work in getting Picayune Forest off the ground

 and making it an equal among giants of special places managed by the

 State of Florida.

-It's people like her in the Florida Forest Service that makes the world
+It's people like her in the Florida Forest Service that make the world

 a better place, especially for the future.